 Compliance with Copyright Laws and the Digital Millennium Copyright Act

-The unauthorized reproduction and use of copyrighted works has become increasingly common in recent years through the proliferation and popularity of peer-to-peer (P2P) file sharing services such as Gnutella and Kazaa.
-These services permit users to connect their hard drive to the hard drives of other users and to share files, usually music or movie files such as .MP3, .MPEG or .WAV files, through such connection.
+The unauthorized reproduction and use of copyrighted works has become increasingly common in recent years through the proliferation and popularity of peer-to-peer (P2P) file sharing services such as BitTorrent.
+These services permit users to connect with other users to share files, usually music or movie files such as .MP3, .MPEG or .WAV files, through such connection.
 Such activity, and the general practice of obtaining any copyrighted music, motion picture or other work, without the express written permission of the copyright owner is illegal and a violation of the Faculty, Staff, and Student Acceptable Use Agreement.
-Any user who is discovered copying, downloading, uploading, distributing, displaying, publishing or otherwise using or accessing copyrighted materials without permission will be subject to the sanctions set forth in the ResNet Acceptable Use Agreement and the Faculty, Staff and Student Acceptable Use Agreement.
+Any user who is discovered copying, downloading, uploading, distributing, displaying, publishing or otherwise using or accessing copyrighted materials without permission will be subject to the sanctions set forth in that agreement.
 Some of the foregoing prohibited acts are also punishable by law.

 Davidson College is also in compliance with the Digital Millennium Copyright Act of 1998 (DMCA).
 The following policies and procedures have been adopted to ensure that Davidson College remains in compliance with the DMCA:

 In addition, in order for Davidson College to remain in compliance with the DMCA, its faculty or adjunct faculty members may not require, recommend, or make available online course materials that infringe on a copyright owner's interest.

 If an allegedly infringing user wishes to dispute the copyright owner's claim, the user must, within 72 hours, respond to Davidson College with a statement containing the following information: